W5ALC/Termux-admin/README.md

 # Termux Remote Management Script

-Script requires your ~/.ssh/config to be setup and pubkey auth for best results.
-Also install the Termux: Widget app to allow for easier access to your scripts from Launcher's home screen
+Script requires your ~/.ssh/config and pubkey auth to be setup for best results.
+Also requires rsync to run the backup option.
+Additionally, install the [Termux: Widget](https://f-droid.org/repo/com.termux.widget_13.apk) app to allow for easier access to your scripts from Launcher's home screen

 This script is a versatile tool for managing remote Linux systems using Termux on your Android device.
 It provides a menu-driven interface with various options to simplify common administrative tasks.